Federer, Nadal BOTH outside top four

 For the first time since 2003, both Roger Federer and Rafael Nadal -- titans of the game who hold a combined 31 majors -- are outside the top four.
 Nadal sits at fifth, with Federer seventh.

-They've each been outside the top four previously but never in tandem since the last week in June 2003, when Federer held down the No. 5 spot and a teenaged Nadal was 76th.
+They've each been outside the top four previously but never in tandem since the last week in June 2003, when Federer held down the No. 5 spot and a teenage Nadal was 76th.
 Back then they weren't grand slam champions.

-But Federer would land his first major by the time the next rankings were released in early July -- triumphing at Wimbledon -- and the Spaniard would follow suit a year later by capturing the French Open, the start of an unblemished five-season reign at Roland Garros.
+But Federer would land his first major by the time the next rankings were released in early July -- triumphing at Wimbledon -- and the Spaniard would follow suit in 2005 by capturing the French Open, the start of an unblemished four-season reign at Roland Garros.

 Together they took part in what many consider to be the greatest tennis match of all-time, a five-set battle at the All England Club in 2008 when Nadal edged the Swiss 9-7 in the fifth set of the finale.